Gold Against Cryptocurrencies: Why You Don’t Have to Choose

 Having said that, it’s not really accurate to compare the two as if they’re of the same asset class, even though there are some similarities between them.

 When you come right down to it, the imputation of value to gold, cryptocurrencies, and the U.S. dollar, is something people do.
-And if they trust in it, they’ll embrace it for what its purpose is.
+And if they trust in it, they’ll embrace it for what their purpose is.

 Digging deeper into the blockchain and bitcoin: Mastering Bitcoin: Programming the Open Blockchain

 Essentially, what you want to do when analyzing cryptocurrencies is look at whether or not they provide an answer to a specific problem, and look into whether or not the underlying code is vulnerable to being hacked.
+Again, Bitcoin and Ethereum have passed those tests, as others have as well.
+Either check out cryptocurrency trade sites for the vulnerability of the underlying cryptocurrency code, or have a trusted friend that has the ability to determine the safety of the code in regard to it being able to be hacked.

 Gold will be the best store of value and protection for generational wealth for some time, and quality cryptocurrencies will produce a lot of wealth for those that get into them.